Welcome to an information gold mine about branding…

 What is ‘Branding’?

-There is so much that comes into ‘branding’ there is often a misunderstanding as to what branding is, why we need it and how we do it.
-In this blog, I will be discussing some common misconceptions around branding, what branding is and how to approach it with a clear head.
+There’s so much that comes into ‘branding’ there is often a misunderstanding as to what branding is, why we need it and how we do it.
+In this article, I’ll be discussing some common misconceptions around branding, what branding is and how to approach it with a clear head.

-Putting it simply, Jeff Bezo, Amazon’s CEO says: “A brand for a company is like a reputation for a person.”
+In the words of gazillionaire, Jeff Bezo, (Amazon’s former CEO): “A brand for a company is like a reputation for a person.”

 So to start off, let’s highlight what branding is not:

 - It’s not just a logo